Manuel Turizo: 2000–2015: Early life and musical beginnings

 Manuel Turizo grew up in the Colombian coastal town of Montería and began making music at age thirteen.
-When Turizo was born, his parents gifted a guitar and microphone to his then-two-year-old brother Julian "so he would not get jealous" of the attention they were giving to the newborn Manuel.
-Years later, Turizo attempted to learn to play his brother's guitar but felt he did not have the aptitude for it, and thus began developing his singing voice.
-His original goal was to be a veterinarian, but decided to pursue music as a career after taking singing lessons with a Cuban music teacher.
-As a child, he sang while his brother played guitar along with their favorite songs.
-Manuel began writing songs while his brother earned his post-graduate degree in Medellin.
+In 2000, when Turizo was born, his parents had gifted a guitar and microphone to his older brother, Julian—who was only two at the time—so he would "…not get jealous" of the attention they would be giving to the newborn Manuel.
+Years later, Turizo attempted to learn to play his brother's guitar, but felt he did not have the aptitude for it, and thus began developing his singing voice.
+His original goal was to be a veterinarian, but he decided to pursue music after singing lessons with a Cuban music teacher.
+As a child, Turizo would practice vocals by singing along to his favorite songs, while his brother accompanied him on vocal harmonies, guitar and ukulele.
+Later, he began writing songs more consistently, while his brother was away earning his post-graduate in Medellín.